How nations that go to war perceive themselves

 Every president of the postwar era longed for the approval of Walter Lippmann, the voice of the Eastern establishment.
 Here, Lippmann praised Kennedy for avoiding nuclear war during the Cuban missile crisis.

 Those of a skeptical nature in the United Kingdom and in France have raised the question of whether the United States could be trusted to defend the NATO countries in all contingencies, and if not, whether it might be wiser to have a nuclear striking force of European origin.
-This is Walter Lippmann's resounding answer, which he delivered in Paris on the occasion of the seventy-fifth anniversary of the Paris Herald-Tribune.
+This is Walter Lippmann's resounding answer.

 It was after several visits to the National Gallery in Washington to see the paintings from the Berlin galleries that WALTER LIPPMAN, made newly aware of the inaccessibility of most great works of art, reached these conclusions about the museum of the future.
 This paper is the substance of an address delivered at the annual meeting of the American Association of Museums

 “No man has ever thought out an absolute or a universal ideal in politics, for the simple reason that nobody knows enough, or can know enough, to do it.”